 We send our customers a copy off our Hardship Policy in our welcome packs.
 We can also send you a free copy of our Hardship Policy in accordance with your preferred method of receiving written communication.
 Other ways we provide access to this policy include

-This policy applies to all residential customers living in QLD, NSW, TAS, SA and ACT who find it hard to pay their energy bills due to hardship.
+This policy applies to all residential customers living in QLD, NSW, TAS, SA, VIC and ACT who find it hard to pay their energy bills due to hardship.